mtfn/mtfn/template/README.md

+## What's good, I'm Matt!

+I'm working on my Bachelor's in Computer Engineering at the University of California San Diego.
+I love to make things, and sometimes they work!

-## Care for some minesweeper?
+Care for some Minesweeper?
+Just click one of the tiles below:
-Log in to GitHub and just click one of the question marks; I'll tell you what to do from there.

 FIELD_GOES_HERE